arcanexhoax/GlobalKeyInterceptor/README.md

 ## GlobalKeyInterceptor
-It's a simple to use library that allows you to intercept keystrokes or shortcuts in the system
+It's a simple to use library that allows you to intercept keystrokes or shortcuts in the system.

 ## Features
 - Intercept specified keys and shortcuts or intercept every keystroke
 - Possibility to "eat" pressed key

 ## Warning
-Currently it only works in WinForms/WPF applications, because Console applications don't have a message loop.
-This problem will be solved.
+Currently it only works in WinForms/WPF applications, because Console applications don't have the message loop.

 ## Example
 ```cs